jinghuazhao/EWAS-fusion/README.md

 ```
 ewas-annotate.R input-file.tmp manifest_location=/at/different/location
 ```
-QQ and Manhattan plot can be obtained from
+Q-Q and Manhattan plot can be obtained from
 ```
 ewas-plots.R input-file.tmp
 ```